DIYbiosphere/sphere/docs/introduction/overview.md

 permalink: /docs/introduction/overview/
 crumb: introduction
 title: Overview of the DIYbiosphere
-summary: General outlook of the entire project; a short summary.
+summary: A short summary on the DIYbiosphere project
 ---

 The DIYbiosphere is a participatory project to create a **database** of Do-It-Yourself Biology (DIYbio) initiatives from all over the world.
 It has two main goals.
 One is to have a shared and common platform for the DIYbio community; to increase visibility of initiatives and connect people and ideas in all its possibilities.
 And two is to gather data about the DIYbio community; to map and visualize it in all its diversity across time and space in the hopes that we may learn more about the movement and its futures.